-Here is a photo of the wall taken a very years ago.
+Here is a photo of the wall taken many years ago.

 The image below is titled “Female Studio Sound” and it recently sold it again.
 As you can see it is very vibrant and tells a story.
 It is an interesting piece of art that would look good hanging in any home or office.